 Job Opportunity: DevOps and Integration Programmer

-We are looking for an experienced DevOps and Integration Programmer to join the NeSI team.
-You will design and implement a suite of open-source products underpinning and integrating NeSI’s services into high-performance computing and data analytics services.
+NeSI is looking for an experienced DevOps and Integration Programmer to join our team.
+In this role, you will design and implement a suite of open-source products underpinning and integrating NeSI’s services into high-performance computing and data analytics services.

 Te Whiwhinga mahi | The opportunity